History of Carleton Presidents

 An expert on international affairs at the Ford Foundation and a former UCLA professor of political science, Swearer and his family were installed in the newly acquired Nutting House.
 Among the buildings that are dedicated under his leadership are the Music and Drama Building and the Mudd Hall of Science.

 Like Swearer, Edwards was a graduate of Princeton and Harvard, and he arrived at Carleton from the Ford Foundation.
 During his tenure, the college launched an innovative program, "Science, Technology, and Public Policy” (which evolved to be the current Environmental and Technology Studies program), and the library was remodeled and expanded.
 ACT (Acting in the Community Together) is established to coordinate volunteering between students and volunteer programs.
+Bob Edwards was appointed President Emeritus by the Carleton Board of Trustees in October 2011.

 A Carleton professor of classical languages and music, Porter was named president in April following Edward's departure to head education agencies of the Aga Khan in Paris.
 Porter left to assume the presidency of Skidmore College at the end of the 1986-87 academic year.